The Canning Stock Route

 between Wiluna and Halls Creek.
 Once completed the Canning Stock Route

 was little used and started to fall into disrepair.
-After a few partial
+After a few

-retirement in about 1930 to complete the task.
+out of retirement in about 1930 to complete the task.

 From the early 1930's until the 1950's the route was used fairly regularly, with the last cattle passing through in

-Well 48.
-Later, in 1929, two surveyors travelled from Wiluna to Well 11
+Later, in 1929, two surveyors travelled from Wiluna to Well 11 by

 The owner of Carnegie Station was know to have

 regularly travelled from the property to Well 10, from where he

 delivered cattle and picked up supplies from the early 1930's until

-Despite this vehicle activity it wasn't until 1968 that a vehicle
+Despite this vehicle activity it wasn't until 1968 that a

-gained in popularity amongst recreational four wheel drivers.
+Route gained in popularity amongst recreational four wheel drivers.

 These days several hundred vehicles cover the route annually.

 trip starts on the edge of the desert area of Western Australia at

 Wiluna, which is a modern day gold mining and cattle station

 region.
 Being a regional centre Wiluna is well stocked up with its

 To start your trip head north out of town and a

 few kilometers up the road you will see the turn off to Well 1, which

 is a few kilometers off the track.
 Keep heading north until you find

 Well 1A where you are able to camp alongside the Negara River.

 About 40 km from Wiluna you need to take a right turn towards Well 2, otherwise you will end up at the Cunya Station.

 Whilst the distances between wells may not seem very long by just looking at the kilometers the going can be very slow at

-As you continue on your journey north you will pass the various wells,
+you continue on your journey north you will pass the various wells,

 some of which are in a state of disrepair or ruined all together.
 North